JavierLopatin/JavierLopatin.github.io/content/authors/Cerda-Paredes/_index.md

 # Username (this should match the folder name)
 authors:
-  - Cerda-Paredes
+  - José Miguel Cerda-Paredes

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD in Data Science, UAI
+role: PhD(c) in Data Science

 # Organizations/Affiliations
 organizations: